Week 6 of Pregnancy

 This week's tips

-• Schedule your first prenatal appointment if you haven't already
+• Schedule your first prenatal appointment if you haven't already; your provider will want to confirm the pregnancy and establish your care plan

 Looking ahead